How I Live Now (film)

 The film premiered at the 2013 Toronto International Film Festival during the special presentation section.
-Upon release the film received mixed reviews, with some critics praising the romance between Ronan and MacKay and positively comparing the former's role as Daisy to Jennifer Lawrence's role as Katniss Everdeen in The Hunger Games.
-The film was nominated for multiple awards across various categories including Ronan being nominated for a BIFA Award and a Saturn Award for Best Actress.
+The film received mixed reviews, with some critics praising the romance between Ronan and MacKay and positively comparing the former's role as Daisy to Jennifer Lawrence's role as Katniss Everdeen in The Hunger Games.
+The film was nominated for multiple awards across various categories including Ronan being nominated for a BIFA and a Saturn Award for Best Actress.
 MacKay and Ronan were both nominated for Best Young Actor at the London Film Critics' Circle.
 MacKay also went on to win the Breakthrough Award at the Richard Attenborough Film Awards.